Importance May not be what You think: The Important Man Who Discovered Something More Important

 To buy my book, Beggar’s Bread, go

-Eyewitness Accounts Exist; But are They Enough to Convict YOU?
+Eyewitness Accounts: Are They Good Enough Evidence to Convict YOU?

 The Christmas season always has so much meaning to me that I hate to see it end.
 But the tree and the Christmas lights are now officially down.
-Before we get TOO far into 2023, let’s pause to reflect one last time about the Christmas story.
+Before we get TOO far into 2024, let’s pause to reflect one last time about the Christmas story.
 I love it because it’s a story filled with humility and surprise, full of unexpected details that validate the arrival of a long-awaited king.
+I love it because it’s about real people, and real events.
 And it’s also amazing because every year it presents evidence through eyewitness accounts.
 It’s a yearly reminder that Jesus was a REAL person who was born and walked among us.

 Really

 His arrival was witnessed by shepherds and magi, by townspeople and angels.
-At the time, men recalled Scriptures from long ago and quoted them while celebrating the birth of Jesus; they still do today.
+At the time, men recalled Scriptures from long ago and quoted them while celebrating the birth of Jesus.
+And in fact, people all over the world still do that today.
 Why do so many people commemorate his life every year?
 We’re a long way from first century Judea, and there is so much legend and commercialism today around the Christmas baby Jesus it might be easy to forget who he really was and what he really did.

 Lest the story seem ancient and quaint, I thought it would be good to play “Eyewitness News” through the gospels and get some first-hand accounts from people who were there, who saw Jesus, talked with him, and witnessed what he did.
 After all, eyewitness accounts can get someone convicted in a court of law; maybe they are worth listening to about this man Jesus.